Thomas F. McManus: Fishermen's races

 In May 1886, McManus and John Malcolm Forbes sponsored a race between the pilot-boat Hesper and the fishing schooner John H. McManus.
 The race was from Boston to Gloucester, rounding the buoy off Eastern Point Light.
 Eleven fishing schooners took part in the Fishermen's Race.
 The race was well advertised.
-The Hesper won the silver cup and the John H. McManus won the $100 purse.
+Hesper won the silver cup and the John H. McManus won the $100 purse.

-The fishing schooner John H. McManus, was built in Essex County, Massachusetts by Arthur D. Story in 1885.
+The fishing schooner John H. McManus was built in Essex County, Massachusetts by Arthur D. Story in 1885.
 The design combined Lawlor's hull-modeling experience with McManus' innovative ideas in her plumb-stem, deep-draft hull and improved rig.
 The 106-ton schooner was launched on May 18, 1885.
 Charles A. McManus, the schooner's underwriter and owner, named her for his three-year son, John H. Jr., John H. Sr.'s namesake grandson.
 On March 5, 1889, the McManus was lost in a storm on the outer bar near Wellfleet, Massachusetts.

 McManus designed the Boston pilot-boat America No. 1, built for Captain James H. Reid of Boston on April 19, 1897.
 The America did not resemble her famous namesake, rather she was designed with a fishing schooner Indian head bowsprit.
 On July 8, 1897, the pilot-boat America was in the Fisherman's Race against the fishing schooner James S. Steele, both designed by McManus.
 The race went along Long Island head.
 The pilot-boat America beat the fisherman James S. Steele by three minutes.

 On August 1, 1907, the Lipton Challenge Cup Fishermen's Race was between McManus's Gaff rig Rose Dorthea, the Jessie Costa, and three other boats.
 The Dorothea won the Lipton Cup, given by Sir Thomas Lipton for the winner of the race.
 The victory brought Provincetown, Massachusetts to the forefront of the fishermen's races.
 Because of the fisherman races, McManus became known as the "Father of Fishermen's Races."
 Later in August 1907, after Theodore Roosevelt's speech in Provincetown to lay the cornerstone of the Pilgrim Monument, the president spoke to McManus about the recent fishermen's race.
 McManus and Roosevelt met again and talked about McManus's large family and an invitation to the White House.